Executive Insights | Leadership, Productivity

 Giving feedback is an essential part of any team's success, but it's important to know when and how to give it.
 Feedback should be specific, timely, and relevant.
 It should also be framed in a way that's motivational and helps the person receiving it understand how to improve.
 Feedback doesn't always have to be developmental, it can be for doing a great job as well.

 Here's a quick tip on giving employees feedback: target one or two specific issues at a time.
 If there is more than that, deal with the most pressing issues.
 Make sure your feedback is relevant to the task at hand.
+(Want to level up your feedback skills?
+Check out our Coaching Skills for Leaders course.)

 9. Trust Your Employees